ABOUT JOH

 My path to meditation

-My interest in meditation began in the late 1990s when as a young reporter for a large media network I was feeling stressed, strung out and often unhappy.
+My interest in meditation began in the late 1990s, when I was a young reporter for a large media network, stressed, strung out, and often unhappy.

-However, there were two things that would stick with me from my first meditation course.
-I remember feeling quite peaceful after each session, something I rarely, if ever, felt.
-I was also impressed by my teacher’s calm, compassionate demeanor.
+Two things from that first course stayed with me, though.
+After each session, I felt a rare sense of peace.
+And I was deeply struck by my teacher’s calm, compassionate presence.
 I knew I wanted to be more like that.

-About seven years later, now as a media executive leading large teams of journalists and producers across multiple media platforms, my anxiety became crippling.
-While in many ways I loved my work, the pressures that came with it were creating havoc in my life.
-And my health and relationships were suffering.
+About seven years later, now a media executive leading large teams of journalists and producers across multiple platforms, my anxiety became crippling.
+I still loved many aspects of my work, but the pressure was taking a toll—my health and relationships were suffering.

-Eventually I remembered that meditation had assisted me years before, so I bought some guided recordings on CD (this was before smart phones and apps) and attended some drop-in meditation groups.
-But my mind was so busy the practices seemed impossible and I wasn’t sure if my technique was correct.
-It felt like I was wasting my time.
+I bought guided meditation CDs (this was before smartphones and apps) and attended drop-in meditation groups.
+But my mind was so busy, the practices felt impossible.
+I wasn’t sure if I was doing them “right,” and it seemed like I was wasting my time.

 It was incredibly easy.

-I didn’t continue feeling high each time I meditated!
-However, gradually life became better.
-I began to sleep properly, my anxiety and depression disappeared, I became more energetic and happier.
+I didn’t continue to feel high every time I meditated!
+But gradually life began to change.
+I started sleeping properly, my anxiety and depression lifted, m energy returned.
+I felt genuinely happier.

 Explore more